^

 , medical expert

-Halitosis is an unpleasant odor from the mouth that is felt in the exhaled air (actually "halitosis") or regardless of the act of breathing.
+Halitosis is an unpleasant odor from the mouth that is felt in the exhaled air (actually "halitosis") or independently of the act of breathing.

 Variants of halitosis: